 - Buy the Genesis Framework and use a free theme.

 - Buy the Genesis Framework and a StudioPress theme as a bundle.

 - Buy the Pro Plus All-Theme Package.
 Ideal for web developers.

 You can buy the Genesis Framework and a single theme, but if you’re a designer, why not get the whole package?
 Its a good deal.

-“*PLUS: For the first time ever, the Pro Plus Pack includes [some] themes from 3rd-party developers.”
+As an added bonus, the Pro Plus Pack also includes additional themes from 3rd-party developers.*